 - Set up an installation having both WPBakery Page Builder and WPML activated.
-Activate the String Translation, Translation Management, and Media Translation add-ons.
+Download and activate the String Translation and Media Translation add-ons.

 - You will need to override the remote language configuration file with the updated one.
-To do this, navigate to WPML -> Settings page, and click the Custom XML Configuration tab.
-Copy the content of your updated language configuration file to the editor, and click Save.
+To do this, navigate to WPML → Settings page and click the Custom XML Configuration tab.
+Copy the content of your updated language configuration file to the editor, then click Save.

 - Click on the plus icon to translate the page.
 This will take you to the Translation Editor screen.

 - Ensure that the module textual elements are displayed on the Translation Editor screen.

 - Fill in your translated text.
 Select Translation is complete for each field then click on the Save & Close button.